CorruptedByCPU/Barebones-Kernel-C-x86-64/README.md

         - clang
         because we don't need a cross-compiler,

-        - ld or ld.lld
+        - ld.lld
-        i'm using LD from Binutils,
+        linker from LLVM,

         - xorisso
         to create working iso file,